TheBlode/Evolution-Gaming-Scripts/README.md

     - Control + 2 - allows you to change just the betting mode / autoplay mode.
 - All bots have win thresholds and loss thresholds which you can customise when you run the bot code.
 - All bots have the ability to clean up the game interface to make place less clutters.
 - All bots have the ability to show on screen debug of play to make things easier to track.
+It can be displayed full screen or in compact mode.
 - All bots allow you to customise how long you play for and how long your breaks will be.
 - All bots allow you to enter "big chat" mode which increase the chat area and font size.